c2corg/c2c_images/README.md

 `CACHE_CONTROL`: Cache-Control value to be set to all the images uploaded to s3.
 Default is `public, max-age=3600`.

+`ALLOWED_ORIGINS`: Comma separated list of allowed origins for CORS requests.
+This is currently only for the `/upload` endpoint.
+Default is `*`.

 Here is an example configuration with S3 backend on exoscale:

 ```bash